skylight-hq/skylight.digital/pages/toolkits/data_sharing_playbook/05_preparing_a_successful_data_request.md

 - Specific datasets or databases
 - Filters such as age, people tied to a specific program, or geography

-## Keep the scope and timeframe realistic.
+## Keep the scope and timeframe realistic

 Ensure that the data owner can fulfill the data request in a reasonable timeframe and with their available resources.
 If a data request is too taxing on the data owner, they may reject the request until the parameters change or the requester offers additional resources.
 Consider the time required for crafting and signing and data sharing agreement.